 Password managers like LastPass also make it easier to log back into apps and websites.
 This means you can keep them even more secure by logging out each time without having to worry about remembering passwords every time you want to browse on Amazon.

 Spam emails have become such a part of our everyday lives that it can sometimes feel like there’s more junk in your inbox than actual emails.
-Phishing emails and scams are looking to get you to divulge personal information by pretending to be official companies or organisations.
+Phishing emails and scams are looking to get you to give away personal information by convincing you that they are from official companies or organisations.

 No matter who emails you, never click on a link within an email that’s prompting you to fill in your personal details or reset your password.
 There’s a high probability that this link will take you to a fake site where it will record your details and use them to access your online accounts.